By Myrna Maloney Flynn, MCFL President

 - You can read about that in the new magazine issue, which I helped produce

-The ROE Act (S.1209/H.3320), also known as the "Infanticide Bill", is so horrific that even self-identified pro-"choice" advocates claim that the bill is too extreme.
+The ROE Act (S.1209/H.3320) was so extreme its pro-abortion lobbyists could not even get it past the committee.
+Even \ self-identified pro-"choice" citizens claim that the bill is too radical.
 The bill was written to remove commonsense laws designed to protect mothers.
 In fact, states that have removed such regulations have seen deaths like those of Keisha and Claire.

 • Removes protections for newborn babies who are born alive having survived a failed abortion (opening the door to infanticide);

 • Eliminates the requirement that a parent (or at least a judge) consent before a minor girl undergoes an abortion; putting them at risk of being abused by an adult;

 • Allows abortions of viable unborn babies to be performed outside of a hospital, endangering women;